-In 1963, President John F. Kennedy arrived in Ireland in an emotional trip to his ancestral home.
+On this day (June 25) 1963, President John F. Kennedy arrived in Ireland on an emotional trip to his ancestral home.
 His speech is remembered for quoting the text of a Sinéad de Valera poem.

 In June 1963, just five months before his assassination in Dallas, President John F. Kennedy made his historic trip to Ireland.
 On his last night in Ireland Kennedy was the guest of President de Valera and his wife Sinéad.
 Sinéad de Valera was an accomplished Irish writer, folklorist, and poet.